hopeseekr/RESTSpeaker/README.md

 # Use cases

-PHPExperts\RESTSpeaker\Tests\HTTPSpeaker
+HTTPSpeaker (PHPExperts\RESTSpeaker\Tests\HTTPSpeaker)
 ✔ Works as a Guzzle proxy
 ✔ Identifies as its own user agent
- ✔ Requests the text/html Content-Type
+✔ Requests text html content type
 ✔ Can get the last raw response
 ✔ Can get the last status code

-PHPExperts\RESTSpeaker\Tests\RESTAuth
+✔ Implements Guzzle's PSR-18 ClientInterface interface. *
+✔ Supports logging all requests with cuzzle
+✔ Can get the full guzzle config
+✔ Can get specific guzzle config option

+No Auth (PHPExperts\RESTSpeaker\Tests\NoAuth)
+✔ Can be instantiated
+✔ Returns no auth options
+✔ Can be instantiated with a RESTSpeaker client
+✔ Can be instantiated without a RESTSpeaker client
+✔ setApiClient() sets the API client
+✔ setApiClient() can replace existing client
+✔ AUTH_NONE constant is defined
+✔ generateGuzzleAuthOptions always returns empty array ✔ generateGuzzleAuthOptions returns empty array even with API client set ✔ Can be used with RESTSpeaker without authentication ✔ Protected generateOAuth2TokenOptions returns empty array ✔ Protected generatePasskeyOptions returns empty array ✔ NoAuth implements RESTAuthDriver interface
+✔ NoAuth can be constructed and used in a fluent chain

+RESTAuth (PHPExperts\RESTSpeaker\Tests\RESTAuth)
 ✔ Cannot build itself
 ✔ Children can build themselves
 ✔ Will not allow invalid auth modes
 ✔ Can set a custom api client
 ✔ Wont call a nonexisting auth strat
 ✔ Supports no auth
 ✔ Supports XAPI Token auth
 ✔ Supports custom auth strategies
- ✔ Has its own env() polyfill
+✔ Uses the laravel env polyfill
- ✔ Implements Guzzle's PSR-18 ClientInterface interface.

-PHPExperts\RESTSpeaker\Tests\RESTSpeaker
+✔ Generate o auth 2 token options throws logic exception ✔ Generate passkey options throws logic exception

+RESTSpeaker (PHPExperts\RESTSpeaker\Tests\RESTSpeaker)
 ✔ Can build itself
 ✔ Returns null when no content
 ✔ Returns exact unmodified data when not JSON
 ✔ JSON URLs return plain PHP arrays
 ✔ Can fall down to HTTPSpeaker
- ✔ Requests the application/json Content-Type
+✔ Requests application json content type
- ✔ Can get the last raw Guzzle response
+✔ Can get the last raw response
 ✔ Can get the last status code
 ✔ Will automagically pass arrays as JSON via POST, PATCH and PUT.
 ✔ Will automagically pass objects as JSON via POST, PATCH and PUT.
- ✔ Implements Guzzle's PSR-18 ClientInterface interface.
+✔ Implements Guzzle's PSR-18 ClientInterface interface. *
+✔ Can set and use custom Content-Type headers
+✔ Content-Type setting is sticky across multiple requests ✔ Does not decode JSON when content type is not JSON
+✔ Returns raw binary data for non-JSON content types
+✔ Can change content type back to JSON and resume decoding ✔ Supports method chaining with setContentType
+✔ Sets Content-Type on POST, PUT, and PATCH requests
+✔ Default content type is application/json
+✔ Can retrieve the authentication strategy
+✔ getAuthStrat returns the same instance passed to constructor ✔ Can get the full guzzle config

+Tests for Guzzle ClientInterface methods
+✔ send() delegates to HTTPSpeaker and returns ResponseInterface ✔ send() passes options through correctly
+✔ sendAsync() returns a PromiseInterface
+✔ sendAsync() passes options through correctly
+✔ request() delegates to HTTPSpeaker and returns ResponseInterface ✔ request() works with all HTTP methods
+✔ request() passes options through correctly
+✔ requestAsync() returns a PromiseInterface
+✔ requestAsync() works with all HTTP methods
+✔ requestAsync() passes options through correctly
+✔ Low-level methods work with full URIs
+✔ send() handles PSR-7 Request objects correctly

 ## Testing